All Episodes

 It's great.

-Uh it's just got a great vibe to it.
+It's just got a great vibe to it.

-We've got a great music culture that extends from Johnson City up in the northeast all the way through to Memphis.
+We've got a great music culture that extends from Johnson City up in the Northeast all the way through to Memphis.

-You know, the one suggestion I do have, and I've made this mistake in my life.
+You know, the one suggestion I do have, and I've made this mistake in my life, I'm friends with John Rich.

 I can promise you.